-There are several things you could do to continue your time in Rome.
+There are several things you could do to conclude the last afternoon of this Rome itinerary.

 If you want to get a bit hipster, you could check out the trendy neighborhoods of Ostiense and San Lorenzo to see more street art, quirky bars and cafés, and cool boutiques.

 Or alternately, you could head back into Central Rome and check out anything you missed.

 Climb one of Rome’s 7 hills for panoramic viewpoints or just while away time in one of the piazzas watching one of the world’s coolest cities pass you by.